melezhik/chef-plugin/README.md

 # SYNOPSIS

-This is jenkins plugin to run chef-client on remote host Brief description of how it works.
+This is jenkins plugin to run chef-client on remote host.
 Plugin starts ssh session on remote host using public key authentication and chef-client there.